bing-marine-robotics-lab/vnc-ros/README.md

 To see whether it was successful, in running the simulation
 1. Open your browser to `localhost:8080/vnc.html` and click connect.
-2. The robotic simulator is now running in your browser.

-open another terminal:
+Open another terminal:
 3. Run `docker compose exec ros bash` (`docker compose up` has to be running)
-4. Run `source /opt/ros/humble/setup.bash`
+4. Run `source /opt/ros/jazzy/setup.bash`

-5. Run `ros2 run teleop_twist_keyboard teleop_twist_keyboard` and you should see a some terminal output indicating how to use the keyboard to teleoperate the robot.
-You can see the robot
+IMPORTANT: Check if `dv-ros2` was built successfully.
+In `/root/research/inivation_ws` if there is no `install` folder, then:
+1. Run `colcon build`
+2. Run `source ~\.bashrc`

 ## 3. To terminate

-In the terminal open for step 3., press ctrl+c, which will stop the execution of the teleoperation.
-Once that is stopped -- you should see it as the terminal can accept commands -- press ctrl+d to exit the Docker container.
+In the terminal open for step 3., press ctrl+d (or type exit) to exit the Docker container.

 Afterwards, in the terminal open for step 1., press ctrl+c.
 Once terminated, you should see the following messages